stlab/better-code/better-code/src/chapter-3-errors.md

 place.”

-Being “unscathed” means two things: first, that the program state is intact—its invariants are upheld so its code is not relying on any newly-incorrect assumptions.
+Being “unscathed” means two things: first, that the program state is intact—its invariants are upheld so code is not relying on any newly-incorrect assumptions.
 Second, that the state makes sense given the correct inputs received so far.
-“Making sense” is necessarily a subjective judgement, so examples are called for.
+“Making sense” is a subjective judgement.
+For example:

-- The initial state of a compiler, before it has seen any input, certainly meets the compiler's invariants.
-But when an error is encountered, resuming with that state would ignore the context seen so far that can help inform further diagnostics.
-If the following text did not match what is expected at the beginning of a source file, it would be flagged as an error.
-The error might, for example have been detected in some otherwise-correct deeply nested construct.
-If the compiler's state is reset to its initial conditions, each closing delimiter of that construct would be flagged as a new error.
+- The initial state of a compiler, before it has seen any input, meets the compiler's invariants.
+But when an error is encountered, resuming with that state would discard the context seen so far.
+Unless the code following the error would have been legal at the beginning a source file, the compiler will issue many unhelpful diagnostics for that following code.
+Recovery means accounting somehow for the non-erroneous code seen so far and re-synchronizing the compiler with what follows.

 - In a desktop graphics application, it's not enough that upon error (say, file creation fails), the user has a well-formed document; an empty document is not an acceptable result.
 Leaving them with a well-formed document that is subtly changed from its state before the error would be especially bad.
+Recovery means to preserving the effects of actions issued before the last one, so the document appears unchanged.

 ### What About Recovery From Bugs?